 3. Students and faculty work together to determine individual clinical study

-1. Prepares students to be a nursing educator at the cutting edge of the field
+1. Prepares students to be professionals at the cutting edge in the nursing field

 1. Gain valuable background in the field while you specialize